 All campers in this program must have a signed release form to participate.
-It is available on your CampBrain account starting April 25.
+It is available on your camp account starting April 25.

-Girls will travel by 15 passenger mini bus.
+Girls will travel to NOVA by 15 passenger mini bus.
 All drivers are instructed how to handle emergency procedures and their driving records have been checked.

-- Remain seated when the vehicle is in motion - Keep hands, feet and head to vourself and inside the windows while the vehicle is in motion - Don't yell or scream; the noise level shouldn't distract the driver - Don't stand or change places when the vehicle is moving - Obey the driver's instructions at all times - Campers need to check to see that they have all their belongings prior to getting out ${7}$
+- Remain seated with a buckled seatbelt when the vehicle is in motion. - Keep hands, feet and head to yourself and inside the windows while the vehicle is in motion. - Don't vell or scream: the noise level shouldn't distract the driver. - Don't stand or change places when the vehicle is moving. - Obey the driver's instructions at all times. - Campers need to check to see that they have all their belongings prior to getting out. ${\tau}$